 The measure is likely to pass over objections from those who say it will only worsen an already grueling and painful process.
 "They're going through a terrible time," said Dianne Passey, a divorce class teacher in Salt Lake City.

 The bill puts Utah back in the spotlight for legislation that was unique 20 years ago but commonplace today.

 According to a 2008 study by the Association of Family and Conciliation Courts, 48 states offer such classes in some form.
-Twenty-seven states require in statute that parents take the class, and others leave the decision up to counties, other districts or individual judges.

 Some mandate a video session while others include roleplaying and other information about how the split could affect children and teens.